 |

-The area of the Atlantic Ocean off Cape Hatteras, NC, provides a unique environment for the Scuba Diver to experience.
-The powerful Gulf Stream pushes warm and clear waters from the south, where they collide with the waters of the Labrador Current.
-Both bodies of water contribute to the diversity and abundance of marine life.
-We dive with a wide variety of sea life; Giant Manta Rays, Sharks, Sea Turtles, Dolphins and a wide variety of tropical species.
+The powerful Gulf Stream pushes warm and clear waters from the south, where they collide with the waters of the Labrador Current that move down from the North.
+Both bodies of water contribute to the diversity and abundance of marine life and many marine species have either their most southern or northern terminus here at the Diamond Shoals.
+We dive with a wide variety of sea life; Giant Manta Rays, Sharks, Sea Turtles, Dolphins and a wide variety of tropical species. |

 We provide a detailed pre-dive briefing (but do not generally offer in-water dive mastering) and we will do whatever we can to ensure a great day of diving for you.
 However, we expect you to know what you are doing out there!
 Although the waters off Hatteras are very often tropical (warm and clear) the sea conditions vary daily.
-What You Need It is highly preferable that you provide all of your own SCUBA gear.
-The open Atlantic is not the best time to become familiar with a new or rented set of gear, however, rentals are available with prior arrangement.
-A wetsuit is highly recommended, even though the water is very warm in the summer months a long dive will get you chilled and protection from hydroids is a must.
-All divers must have BCD, working regulator with pressure gauge, safety signaling devices and dive computers are highly recommended.
-If you need tanks or weights, they are available for rental with previous arrangements being required.
-Air refills are available from DiveHatteras, Nitrox is available locally.
+What You Need First, you must be a certified SCUBA diver and it is preferable that you have some experience beyond your checkout dives.
+All divers must have BCD, working regulator with pressure gauge, depth/timing devices as well as a safety signaling device , dive computers, and a Nautilus Lifeline Diver Radio are highly recommended.
+The open Atlantic is not the best time to become familiar with a new or rented set of gear, however, we have top quality ScubaPro equipment available if needed and all of our regulators come with dive computers.
+A wetsuit is highly recommended, even though the water is very warm in the summer months a long dive can get you chilled and protection from hydroids and abrasions is a must.
+Air refills are available from DiveHatteras if you are diving with us, Nitrox is available as well.
 This is certainly not a complete list of the equipment you may need during a wreck diving excursion, but meant to get you thinking and planning for your trip.
 Please

 visit this page for procedures on the diving.